gsaldutti/Forecasting-Net-Prophet/README.md

 ### GitHub
 * Repository created on GitHub
-* Files were committed using command line
+* Files were committed using the command line in GITBASH
-* My repository is organized, and includes Resources folder with CSV  project files,
+* My repository is organized to include resources folders with CSV files
 * Jupyter Notebook with code, runs without errors.
 * Answers on questions are included